Azure/azure-powershell/src/RedisCache/RedisCache/help/Set-AzRedisCache.md

           Sku                : Standard
           Tag                : {}
           Zone               : []
+```
 This command helps you change the tier of your cache.
 You can change from Basic to Standard, or Standard to Premium.
-```

-### Example 7: Scale an Azure Cache for Redis Instance - Use Redis Cluster to scale in/out
+### Example 8: Scale an Azure Cache for Redis Instance - Enable Redis Clustering.

 ```
 PS C:\>Set-AzRedisCache -Name "MyCache" -ShardCount 1